meepcode/meepcode.github.io/about.markdown

 permalink: /about/
 ---

 Hi!
 I am AJ Bushman, currently a third year Computer Science major (Math and Logic & Reasoning minors) at James Madison University.
+I am currently interested in finding a CS internship.
+My primary interests in the field of Computer Science has been primarily back-end work, most enjoying my projects in classes like Artificial Intelligence, Data Structures and Algorithms, and the lexer/parser I created for Spreadterm.

 ## Resume
 ### Contact
 Alexander "AJ" Bushman
 Email: bushmaaj at dukes dot jmu dot edu
 Phone number available upon request
-### Objective
-A driven self-starter with more than 2 years of computer science experience, both individual and in a team, looking for a fun, exciting position where I can gain valuable experience, utilizing the problem-solving, programming, and critical thinking skills learned at James Madison University and previous jobs.

 ### Projects
+(For more on my projects see [here][projects])
 * Rimplex: Java Swing-based complex number calculator developed in a team using a Scrum-based project management system, as well as a Git based workflow.
 Developed for a fictional product owner, including multiple two week long Agile/Scrum sprints and biweekly product demonstrations.
 * Y86: Virtual CPU program to read and execute Mini-ELF files in the Y86 (abbreviated x86) architecture in C. Ability to run, show program in assembly format, and print contents of file to command line.
-* GridKid: Ncurses based spreadsheet application written in Rust.
+* Spreadterm: Ncurses based spreadsheet application written in Rust.
 Capable of processing numerical and logical expressions within cells and process data within multiple cells.
 * DHCP: C-based DHCP server and client pair capable of leasing multiple IPv4 addresses.

 ### Skills